Mind the Gap: Norm-Aware Adaptive Robust Loss for Multivariate Least-Squares Problems: Results

 The results are summarized in \Cref{tab:pose_avg_table}.
 Adaptive Chebrolu \cite{Chebrolu2021} performs reasonably well at low outlier levels, but becomes increasingly conservative ${(\alpha^\star \to -\infty)}$ as the proportion of outliers is increased, resembling Welsch loss.
 The effect on the optimization is twofold.
 First, the (low) weights assigned to the inlier residuals clustered around the mode at ${\tilde{\epsilon} = \sqrt{5}}$ become increasingly indistinguishable from the weights assigned to the outlier residuals.
 Second, the number of outlier terms grows relative to the number of inlier terms.
-These effects combine to produce poor performance at reasonably high outlier levels.
+These effects combine to yield reduced performance at higher outlier levels.

 The original Adaptive Barron \cite{Barron2019} approach generally avoids this, as the shape parameter is bounded from below by zero, resembling Cauchy loss.
 The optimization is better able to differentiate inliers from outliers by the relative magnitude of their association weight, leading to reasonable performance.
-However, the weights assigned to the inliers are still very low, leading to slow convergence.
-Nearly half of the Adaptive Barron trials fail to converge to the specified tolerances within 50 iterations, with a median execution time of \SI{1.20}{\second}.
+However, the weights assigned to the inliers are still low, leading to slower convergence.

-In contrast, Adaptive MB acknowledges the ``mode gap,'' assigning an association weight of ${w_i = 1}$ to inlier residuals ${\epsilon_i < \tilde{\epsilon}}$.
-This approach quickly converges to a reasonable result, converging within 50 iterations in nearly every trial.
-In many instances, accounting for the underlying distribution on $\epsilon_i$ produced the lowest median error, in roughly a third the median execution time of the other adaptive methods.
+\secondupdate{In contrast, Adaptive MB acknowledges the ``mode gap,'' assigning an association weight of ${w_i = 1}$ to inlier residuals ${\epsilon_i < \tilde{\epsilon}}$.
+This approach converges more quickly than the other adaptive methods, with a median execution time of \SI{0.13}{\second}.
+In nearly all trials, accounting for the underlying distribution on $\epsilon_i$ produces the lowest median error, with a marked decrease in error variability compared to other adaptive methods.}

+\secondupdate{Notably, Var.
+Trimmed also yields excellent median performance across all pose averaging trials, with a much lower median execution time than Adaptive MB.
+This truncated loss function may therefore prove a useful alternative for time-sensitive applications.}